Chimpanzees: Facts and Information

 Chimpanzees are nearing extinction due to their being hunted by humans and felling of trees which endangers their habitat.

 It should be noted chimpanzees are not monkeys.
 Though they look alike they are different.
-One way of differentiating them is by looking at the evidence of a tail.
+One way of differentiating them is by looking at their tails.
 Chimps don’t have tails while monkeys do have.